One-Page Resume Guide: Templates & Examples

 Focus on your most recent and relevant experience, and try to keep your older work history to a minimum.
 See what to put on a resume for additional guidance on what to include.

 In some countries, it is common for resumes to span beyond two pages.
-For instance, an Australian resume is expected to be anywhere from two to five pages, depending on years of experience.
+For instance, an Australian resume is expected to be anywhere from two to five pages.

-While there is some flexibility in resume length, particularly for more experienced professionals, a well-crafted one-page resume is highly effective in capturing the attention of hiring managers.
+While resume length is somewhat flexible, particularly for more experienced professionals, a well-crafted one-page resume is highly effective in capturing the attention of hiring managers.

 Ultimately, the length of your resume should be determined by the content and relevance of your experience rather than a strict rule about page count.